 Impulsive:

-Put it this way.
-Nobody wants to do the dishes, but if you let them pile up, you’re just going to have more dishes to clean.
+Put it this way; Nobody wants to do the dishes, but if you let them pile up, you’re just going to have more dishes to clean.

 That’s why it’s important to acknowledge your tendency to escape undesirable experiences and learn how to deal with them in a healthier way.

 You need to make a practice of properly managing, processing, and healing your wounds instead of pushing them deeper into your subconscious to rot.
+This is the only solution to chronic escapism; be present with your problems, feel them thoroughly, and work towards solutions.ย

 How escapism exacerbates mental health issues

-When you are confronted with a difficult situation, it’s easy to bury yourself in social media, watch porn, and drink your life away.
-By giving in to the desire to avoid looking at why you feel the need to do these things, you become reliant on things to distract yourself.
+When you are confronted with a difficult situation, it’s easy to bury yourself in social media, watch porn, and drink your life away.ย By giving in to the desire to avoid looking at why you feel the need to do these things, you become reliant on things to distract yourself.

 Excessive escapism hinders your personal growth.
-As someone striving to grow into your best, healed self, you need to face your issues head-on and actually get to the bottom of them.
-You need to constantly do the shadow work to uncover why you feel a certain way (and why you’re avoiding those feelings).
+As someone striving to grow into your best, healed self, you need to face your issues head-on and get to the bottom of them.
+You need to do the shadow work to uncover why you feel a certain way (and why you’re avoiding those feelings).

 When escapism becomes a problem, there is a root cause to it.
 This root cause could be stress, trauma, or dissatisfaction with your life.
 In my case, my desire to escape was mostly because of trauma.

-Suddenly I was in a situation that I couldn’t escape from.
-I couldn’t just drink away my problems, I couldn’t go out and date.
+I couldn’t drink away my problems, I couldn’t go out and date.
 I was alone, helpless, and I knew that it was time to go inwards.

 Escapism is the effect, not the cause.
 By identifying the cause and healing that wound, you’re going to make the effect obsolete.